 All loading and storage for the expanded Arena is located along side elevations and within the third lot layer, at a distance from Route One.
-The fencing along Route One acts as a screen of the loading and storage elements on the property.
-The decorative screen has been removed from the fence but may be warranted to be reinstalled.

 Parking for Buildings and Lots shall be provided in accordance with Tables 5.K.1 and 5.K.2 (Parking Requirements and Shared Parking Factor) as if the NYA Campus Special District were in Character District CD4-C.